 Make sure to source your .bashrc file to take the modification into account:

 If you want to work directly at the ROS level

-If you prefer using the ROS2 packages instead of the Python SDK, you can find launch files in each of our ROS packages to set them up.
+If you prefer using the ROS2 packages instead of the Python SDK, you can find bring up launch file to set your robot up.
 In particular, you can run:

-If you want to use the SDK, we provide a specific launcher file that starts everything (including the above mentioned ROS packages) at once:
+If you want to use the SDK, we provide a specific argument that starts everything (including the above mentioned ROS packages) at once:

-For more information, check the page Working with ROS2 Foxy
+For more information, check the page Working with ROS2 Humble

-Everything should now be installed on your computer to start working with Reachy!
+Everything should now be installed and running on your computer to start working with Reachy!
 Let’s check this out.

 The output in the terminal should look like this: